llm-bible/llm-bible.github.io/_publications/vilar2022prompting.markdown

 bibkey: vilar2022prompting
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2211.09102"}
-tags: ['Few-Shot', 'Reinforcement Learning', 'Prompting', 'Applications', 'In-Context Learning']
+tags: ['Applications', 'Reinforcement Learning', 'Few-Shot', 'Prompting', 'In-Context Learning']
 ---
 Large language models (LLMs) that have been trained on multilingual but not parallel text exhibit a remarkable ability to translate between languages.
 We